simh/simh/README.md

 - HELP CPU shows supported breakpoint types.
 - Add device support for DL11-C/DL11-D/DL11-E/DLV11-J in addition to the original KL11/DL11-A/DL11-B/DL11-E/DL11-F support.
 These new devices have different bus address ranges and can coexist with the original DL devices.
 The new devices are DLCJI and DLCJO and are managed identically to the original DLI and DLO devices.
 - All improvements and fixes to the PDP11 simulator from simh Version 3.12-3 release and beyond.
+- MicroVAX I has unsupported devices (TQ, TS, and VH) removed.

 ### All relevant changes in the simh v3.12-3 release have been merged into this repo